-Senate Bill 257 aims to amend the definition of "electronic vaping device" in Wisconsin statutes.
-The bill modifies section 995.15 (1) (b) to clarify that an electronic vaping device is specifically a device that delivers an aerosolized or vaporized liquid for inhalation, which contains nicotine.
-This definition encompasses various forms of vaping devices, including e-cigarettes, e-cigars, e-pipes, vape pens, and e-hookahs.
-Additionally, the bill specifies that the definition includes components, parts, or accessories of the device, as well as liquids containing nicotine that may be aerosolized or vaporized, regardless of whether they are sold with the device or separately.
+Senate Bill 257 amends the definition of "electronic vaping device" in Wisconsin statutes.
+The bill specifies that an electronic vaping device is a device that delivers an aerosolized or vaporized liquid for inhalation, specifically containing nicotine, and includes various forms such as e-cigarettes, e-cigars, e-pipes, vape pens, and e-hookahs.
+The bill also clarifies that the definition encompasses components, parts, or accessories of the device, as well as liquids containing nicotine that can be aerosolized or vaporized, regardless of whether they are sold with the device or separately.
+However, it explicitly excludes batteries or battery chargers sold separately, as well as drugs, devices, or combination products authorized for sale by the U.S. Food and Drug Administration.

 Statutes affected: Bill Text: 995.15(1)(b), 995.15